Unconventional Therapy for Unconventional People

 This theory, developed by Dr. Stephen Porges, highlights the role of the vagus nerve in regulating our nervous system’s response to stress.
 By engaging in specific exercises that stimulate the parasympathetic nervous system, we can promote a state of calm and relaxation.
 Here are 10 evidence-based polyvagal exercises to help you manage anxiety and enhance your well-being.

-Try out these skills
+Try out these skills to calm down anxiety

 These exercises, grounded in evidence-based research and the principles of the polyvagal theory, offer a variety of methods to calm the nervous system and improve overall well-being.
 Practicing these exercises regularly can help in managing stress, reducing anxiety, and enhancing emotional balance.